This is where you can share your special recipe that was passed along t...

 Chip Morris, who is the row crop guru for UC Davis Aggies, is the foremost expert in growing beans.
 Not just the normal types of beans we find in grocery stores that are drought tolerant, disease resistant, consistent in size and color, necessary for modern farming and storage for long periods of time, etc. - Chip knows more about heirloom beans than practically anybody.
 We were impressed with Chip’s knowledge and then we learned that Mohr-Fry is the largest grower of heritage beans in the country.
 Their family has been farming in northern California since 1855!

-When we talked with the family, we learned that not only do they grow great heritage beans, they grow for most of the distributors, including our friends at Rancho Gordo and others.
+When we talked with the family, we learned that not only do they grow great heritage beans, they grow for many distributors.
 They really wanted to concentrate on what they do best – grow great products – and wanted to know if we would be interested in partnering with them as a marketer.
 We agreed in no time!

 We met David Tam, who owns Tam’s Fresh Cut Foods in Sacramento.
 David has an amazing team of people at his facility and they process our beans by hand – YES, BY HAND! – making sure the debris and grit from the earth is removed.
 Eating earthy beans is delicious – eating earth?
 Not so much!
 Our entire product line is inspected, cleaned and packaged at Tam’s in clean, sanitary conditions and we guarantee your satisfaction.